 Then, I listen back to this recording and mark up the manuscript.
 The act of saying something aloud helps identify problems in a way my eyes can’t.

 Now that you have a sense of your manuscript, you’re going to edit it in at least three different ways.

 Round 1: Editing the Structure of Your Book Chapter

-During this round, concern yourself with how you’ve organised your book chapter as a whole rather than the finer points of grammar.
+During this round, concern yourself with how you’ve organized your book chapter as a whole rather than the finer points of grammar.

 For example, during this edit, I like to read the introduction and conclusion and see if they gel with each other.

-- Does my introduction invoke curiosity in the reader?
+- Does my introduction and topic sentence invoke curiosity in the reader?

-- Do I invoke at least one of the five senses in each page of my work?
+- Do I invoke at least one of the five senses on each page?